-Director, screenwriter, novelist, essayist and actor born on the 22nd of November 1940 in Lvov (now Ukraine)
+Director, screenwriter, novelist, essayist and actor born in 1940 in Lviv (now Ukraine), died in 2016 in Warsaw.

 A non-conformist visionary of world cinema, his approach to storytelling is idiosyncratic and characterised by explosions of violence, sexuality, and despair.
-The actors in his movies have played out the most intensely high-pitched emotions in cinema history which inspired the French to coin the term "Zuławskienne," meaning "over the top".
-In an interview with Margaret Barton-Fumo Żuławski describes his films as provoking a certain kind of awareness, nervousness, open-eyed-ness.
+The actors in his movies have played out the most intensely high-pitched emotions in cinema history which inspired the French to coin the term 'Żuławskien', meaning 'over the top'.
+In an interview with Margaret Barton-Fumo, Żuławski describes his films as provoking a certain kind of awareness, nervousness, open-eyed-ness.

 Although remaining unclassifiable, the vision of the world portrayed in his films has been described as tragic, shocking and hysterical, Żuławski himself retorts,